jansppenrade2/Docker-Container-Updater/README.md

 To receive Telegram notifications, you first need to obtain a Chat ID and a Bot Token, which you should enter in the configuration file.

-> ⚠️ Please note: Splitting messages is currently not supported.
-Therefore, if a generated report exceeds Telegram's character limit of 4096, the message will not be sent.

 ## Having Trouble?
 If you encounter any issues while executing this script, please provide the following information:
 - A full log in debug mode *(ensure sensitive data is replaced)*